pipeline services for natural gas, crude oil, and liquids: merging energy and the environment

 Our permitting specialists are highly experienced and have built relationships with federal, state, and local agencies across the nation.
 They understand the issues raised by agencies and community stakeholders and are adept at working with multiple agencies on large or complex projects.

-Merjent has been selected to support federal agencies as a third-party contractor to prepare environmental impact statements (EIS) or environmental assessments (EA) on numerous natural gas transmission pipeline, liquefied natural gas (LNG), and liquids pipeline projects, including for the FERC, BLM, and DOS.
+Merjent has been selected to support federal agencies as a third-party contractor to prepare environmental impact statements (EIS) or environmental assessments (EA) on numerous natural gas transmission pipeline, LNG, and liquids pipeline projects, including for the FERC, BLM, and DOS.
 We understand the complexities of pipeline and LNG terminal construction projects and the demands associated with them, from both the applicant’s and regulator’s perspective.

 Complicated projects and projects on tight schedules benefit from our expertise working as a third-party contractor and our extensive experience coordinating projects with multiple federal, state, and local agencies.
 Our resource specialists are very knowledgeable about natural resources and the potential environmental impacts that may occur during construction and operation of pipelines and other linear facilities.